 - Stocks.
 Fractional stocks are available to search in energy, finance, health care, industrials, materials, media, real estate, retail, tech, utilities, and consumer staples.

 - ETFs.
 Available ETFs include bonds, broad market, commodities, diversified mixes, global exposure, goods and services, missions and causes, technology and innovation, and thematic categories.

 To help you select from your investment options, you will have a chance to read about them in easy-to-follow reports that include the ticket symbol, last price, expense ratio, level of risk, and who the company is.

 Your Stash enrollment provides you with an online bank account through Green Dot Bank that does not require a minimum balance and does not charge overdraft fees.
 Your funds are available through 19,000 fee-free ATMs.

-And before you think the advantage is only good at places you do not shop, know that Stash's Stock-Back is good when you shop at Walmart, CVS, Apple, and Amazon, and when you are grabbing a bite at McDonald's, filling up the tank at BP, and shopping for groceries at Costco, among many, many others.
+And before you think this feature is only good at obscure retailers, know that Stash's Stock-Back is good when you shop at places like Walmart, CVS, Apple, and Amazon, and when you are grabbing a bite at McDonald's, filling up the tank at BP, and shopping for groceries at Costco, among many, many others.

 You can even earn up to 5% on brands you particularly love.

 For investors who enroll in Stash+, choose a traditional IRA or a Roth IRA with as little as $1.

 Your account will allow you to track your spending, pay bills, and save for goals with its budgeting and tracking tools.
 It also provides a retirement calculator.